-Fig.12.
+Fig. 12.
 Power battery SOC changes

-Figure 13 shows the battery charge and discharge efficiency under the two strategies, where positive values represent battery discharge and negative values represent battery charge.
+Figure 13 shows the battery charge and discharge efficiency under the two strategies, where positive values ??represent battery discharge and negative values ??represent battery charge.
 As can be seen from the figure, the average discharge efficiency of the power battery using the collaborative optimization control strategy is 0.9695, and the average charging efficiency is 0.9878; the average discharge efficiency of the power battery using the rule control strategy is 0.9169, and the average charging efficiency is 0.9706.
 The charge and discharge efficiency has increased significantly.

-Fig.13.
+Fig. 13.
 Battery efficiency under two control strategies

 Figure 14 shows the discharge efficiency of hydrogen fuel cells under two strategies.
-As can be seen from the figure, the hydrogen fuel cell fuel using the collaborative optimization control strategy works at an efficiency of around 52.829%, and the average efficiency during the simulation time is 52.8283%; while the fuel cell using rule control has an efficiency of 50.467% to 53.598% in the first 566 seconds, and after 566 seconds, the hydrogen fuel efficiency drops to 49.269%, but when the battery SOC value drops to the lower limit, the fuel cell efficiency drops sharply to 46.3%, and the average efficiency during the simulation time is 50.456%.
-Compared with the fuel cell based on rule control, the average efficiency is increased by 4.7%.
+As can be seen from the figure, the hydrogen fuel cell fuel using the collaborative optimization control strategy works at an efficiency of around 52.829%, and the average efficiency during the simulation time is 52.8283%; while the fuel cell using rule control has an efficiency of 50.467% to 53.598% in the first 566 seconds, and after 566 seconds, the hydrogen fuel efficiency drops to 49.269%.
+However, when the battery SOC value drops to the lower limit, the fuel cell efficiency during the simulation time is 50.456%.
+Compared with the fuel cell based on rule control, the average efficiency increases by 4.7%.